The Early Years

 His landing zones from the tee were wide, however one side provided a more favorable approach to the green.
 He pioneered the double dogleg on long par 5s and was the creator of the ‘Great Hazard’ for par 5s as well.
 The ‘Great Hazard’ replaced a water hazard in a sense that it required a forced carry, typically the second shot, over a large expanse of bunkers placed directly in the line of play.
 This feature is best on display in his design work at Pine Valley, Bethpage Black, and Philadelphia Cricket Club.
 His green complexes were often small, tightly bunkered, with a slanted and fast putting surface.
 With time, the severity of his green designs drew the occasional criticism, however given his skill with the putter himself it is no surprise Tillinghast was in favor of more challenging putting surfaces.

-Tillinghast is among the group of just six golf course architects to be inducted into the World Golf Hall of Fame for the Lifetime Achievement award, himself being the most recent induction in 2015.
+A.W.
+Tillinghast is among the group of just six golf course architects inducted into the World Golf Hall of Fame for the Lifetime Achievement award, himself being the most recent induction in 2015.
 I will leave this article with a quote from Tillinghast himself, summing up his thoughts on 18 holes in the simplest way possible.
 From ‘Golf’s Forgotten Genius’ by Frank Hannigan.

 “A round of golf should present 18 inspirations – not necessarily thrills, because spectacular holes may be sadly overdone.
 Every hole may be constructed to provide charm without being intrusive with it.”– A.W.
 Tillinghast